Advertisements

 3. Long, complicated contract with a lot of disclaimers.

 4. Ticking clock urgency.
 The Forex market has been operating in its current form for 40 years and is famously almost always open.
-Opportunities will be available tomorrow and next week and next year.
+Opportunities will be available tomorrow, and next week, and next year.
 The salesman does not want you to think twice or consult anyone else.
-As for the trading program or expert advisor software of which only limited number to be sold — really?
+As for the trading program or expert advisor software of which only a limited number is to be sold — really?
 The salesman claims that if he sells too many copies of his secret trading program, it could influence the market.
 No, it could not.
 The Forex market is $6-8 trillion per day.
 No single program can move it, even if it were executed by one of the big banks, let alone a few retail traders, who collectively comprise less than 5% of Forex market participants.

 5. Email, hard-copy mail, and free-lunch seminars.
 The seminars are especially toxic.
 You may think you are a hard-headed person who cannot be influenced, but once you are in a room with a closed door and dazzling promises, you can be manipulated into buying something.